devskale/klark0/.trae/rules/project_rules.md

 - Enforce coding standards: type safety, modularity, error handling
 - Use reusable components and hooks to avoid code duplication
 - Ensure proper SWR mutation function usage for data consistency
+- Use Context7 Tool, a mcp tool that you can use, to retrieve latest documentation for next.js or sw modules.